javidShabin/Care_of_Nest_server/README.md

 ### **Controllers**

-- *Insert description or controller details here.*
+- _Insert description or controller details here._

 ---

 ### **Routes**

-- *Insert description or routes details here.*
+- _Insert description or routes details here._

 ---

 ### **Middlewares**

-- *Insert middleware functionality or details here.*
+- _Error Handler middleware_

+- A centralized error handler middleware is used to catch and handle errors across the entire application.
+- It ensures consistent error responses and improves debugging by conditionally showing stack traces in development

 ---

 ### **Configs**

 1. **cloudinary**

    - Cloudinary is integrated to manage image uploads in the project.
    - It handles storage, optimization, and transformation of images seamlessly.
    - This helps deliver high-quality media content efficiently across the platform.

 2. **database**

    - Mongoose is used to connect the application to MongoDB.
    - A custom `connectDb` function handles the connection using `mongoose.connect()`.
    - The database URL is securely stored in environment variables (`.env`).